 RBMPs are strategic documents.
 Whilst the best intentions have been made to ensure this plan is accessible, this document forms part of the Severn RBMP to meet the statutory requirements of the WFD Regulations 2017.
 For Wales, a glossary of terms is included in the Planning Overview Annex (Wales).
-If you are unable to find the information you require, please contact <a href="https://www.webs.univ.englist.com/www.webs.univ.englin
+If you are unable to find the information you require, please contact WFDWales@naturalresourceswales.gov.uk and we will help you.

-Welsh part of the Severn River Basin Management Plan 2021 - 2027 (this document)
+Welsh part of the Severn River Basin Management Plan 2021 - 2027 Summary (this document)